muthuishere/declarative-optional/README.md

 Declarative-Optional
 ===================

-> A Declarative way to code javascript and deal with null or undefined or promises with an Optional monad and chaining them

-Similar like Java Optionals combined with Javascript Promises.
+A Declarative way to deal with null or undefined or promises.
+The concept is extension of Java Optionals combined with Javascript Promises.

 ##### Features